-On the privatisation side, and following the measures laid down in the Financial and Economic Assistance Programme for Portugal, the Portuguese government has been extremely active and launched a few privatisation processes, and successfully concluded some of those with the accomplishment of the privatisations of EDP and REN, in which the state sold to international investors from the Middle and the Far East the final tranches of capital that were still publicly held, as well as the privatisation of ANA (airport authority and concessionaire of Portuguese airports), which was sold to a French consortium.
-In 2012 the Portuguese government decided to reschedule the privatisations of TAP (airline) and RTP (public TV company) but it is fair to say that much has been accomplished in spite of the financial crisis and the resulting difficulties experienced by Portugal.
+On the privatisations side, the measures laid down in the Financial and Economic Assistance Programme for Portugal led the Portuguese government to be extremely active and launched a few significant privatisation processes.
+Apart from the postal service CTT, since 2012 the Portuguese government has successfully completed the privatisations of the CGD's insurance company (Caixa Seguros), the airport management entity ANA, the energy grid company REN, and the remaining public shares in EDP.
+The Portuguese government is currently rescheduling the privatisations of TAP (Portuguese airline) and RTP (public TV company), and it is certainly fair to say that much has been accomplished despite the financial crisis and the harsh conditions the country has endured.